-Julian Rademeyer is an award-winning investigative journalist and Southern Africa editor of Africa Check.
+Julian Rademeyer is an award-winning investigative journalist and editor of the fact-checking and news website Africa Check.
 He has written and worked for many of South Africa’s leading newspapers including City Press, Beeld, the Sunday Times, Pretoria News and The Herald.
 He has been a stringer for Reuters and freelanced for the Sydney Morning Herald and the Australian Associated Press.